ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/rt06_reflections.md

   {{< tab header="Example 3: OFF" title="Example 3: reflections OFF" img_src="/learning-paths/smartphones-and-mobile/ray_tracing/images/immortalis_reflections_no.png">}} {{< /tab >}}
 {{< /tabpane >}}

-The direction of the reflected ray depends on the surface normal and the direction of the incident ray, and it is very easy to compute since GLSL already offers the built-in function `reflect` to compute it.
+The direction of the reflected ray depends on the surface and the direction of the incident ray.
+It is easy to compute as GLSL already offers the built-in function `reflect` to compute it.

 ![Diagram of reflections #center](images/reflections_diagram.svg "Diagram of reflections")

-As one can see, reflections are very suited for ray tracing.
-Traditional non ray tracing techniques try to simulate this ray in multiple ways, but they produce small artifacts.
+As you can see, reflections are ideal for ray tracing.
+Other traditional techniques that do not implement ray tracing to simulate this ray in multiple ways, but they produce small artifacts.
 For example, most games use Screen Space Reflections (SSR).

-It is common to find corner cases and bugs on Screen Space Reflection, at the same time, this technique is more difficult to implement, requiring more magic numbers.
+It is common to find corner cases and bugs on Screen Space Reflection at the same time.
+This technique is more difficult to implement, requiring more magic numbers.
 The main limitation of Screen Space Reflections is that they depend on the G-buffer information, so occluded objects and objects outside the view frustum cannot be reflected, causing visible artifacts that are common in current games.

 {{< tabpane >}}
   {{< tab header="Example 1: SSR" title="Example 1: screen space reflections" img_src="/learning-paths/smartphones-and-mobile/ray_tracing/images/reflections_artifacts_1_ssr.png">}}{{< /tab >}}